hbc/Intro-to-R-2-day/lessons/04_introR-data-manipulation.md

 	Factor w/ 3 levels "high","low","medium": 2 1 3 1 2 3 1

-The unique elements are referred to as "factor levels", and we can use the function `levels()` to idenitfy the different categories/levels for a factor:
+The unique elements are referred to as "factor levels", and we can use the function `levels()` to identify the different categories/levels for a factor:

 	levels(expression)